li-ming-jiang/li-ming-jiang.github.io/_pages/About.md

 #### Work Experience
 -In University
+* Associate Professor, BEEE, The Hong Kong Polytechnic University, from 2025.07
 * Assistant Professor, BEEE, The Hong Kong Polytechnic University, from 2019.10
 * Program Leader of MSc Fire Safety Engineering, BEEE, The Hong Kong Polytechnic University, from 2024
 * Part-time Research Fellow, The Hong Kong Polytechnic University, 2018.02-2019.02